MacRobertson Miller Airlines: MMA and the Jet Age

-With this new traffic in mind, and faced with continually growing traffic (not to mention high profits from its F27 operations), MMA began preparations to begin jet operations with the Fokker F28 Fellowship.
+With this new traffic in mind, and faced with continually growing traffic, MMA began preparations to begin jet operations with the Fokker F28.

-In preparation, MMA took on operation of a Vickers Viscount from Ansett-ANA - in fact several different Viscounts were used in succession, each painted into MMA's 'Jetstream' livery when in service - during 1968.
-These four-engined turboprops provided much-needed capacity as well as having performance similar to that expected from the F28.
+In the interim, MMA took on the operation of a Vickers Viscount from Ansett-ANA in 1968.
+These four-engined turboprops provided much-needed capacity, as well as having performance similar to that expected from the F28.
 Viscount operations suddenly ended after the fatal crash of MacRobertson Miller Airlines Flight 1750, found to be caused by structural corrosion.

-In November 1968 Ansett completed the takeover of MMA, with the remaining 30% of shares being purchased and the airline officially becoming MacRobertson Miller Airline Services - A Division of Ansett Transport Industries (Operations) Pty Ltd. Aircraft were gradually repainted into Ansett's new white/red/black scheme.
+In November 1968, Ansett took full ownership of MMA, with the remaining 30% purchased.
+Aircraft were gradually repainted into Ansett's new white/red/black scheme.
 The absorption into Ansett reflected a general move by the parent firm to integrate its regional subsidiaries into its operations and identity.
-However the reputation of MMA (and, anecdotally, the respect of Reg Ansett for Horrie Miller) was such that the MacRobertson Miller Airlines name was continued - the airline would fly with the Ansett colour scheme and the corporate 'delta-A' logo, but with MMA logotypes on the fuselage.

-The last official scheduled MMA DC-3 flight was made in January 1969, and MMA was then able to proclaim that it ran an 'all-jet' fleet (turboprop F27s and Twin Otters and the upcoming F28 jetliner - the single Piaggio being operated only on a charter basis).
-VH-MMF - the DC-3 used for the Air Beef operations - was retained for charter work until March 1970, and two DC-3s were transferred from Ansett for standby and charter duties until August that year when the last true MMA DC-3 flight was made.
+The last official scheduled MMA DC-3 flight was made in January 1969, and MMA was then able to proclaim that it ran an all-jet fleet (turboprop F27s and Twin Otters and the upcoming F28 jetliner – the single Piaggio being operated only on a charter basis).
+One DC-3 used for the Air Beef operations was retained for charter work until March 1970.